-6.1.
-Simulating the 1820-1913 quasi-steady-state
+VI.A.
+Simulating the 1820-1913 Quasi Steady State

 The most interesting period to simulate and investigate is maybe the 1820-1913 period.
-As was already stressed, this is because this time period looks very close to the theoretical steady-state associated to the class saving model, with s_K close to g/r, and s_L close to 0.
+As was already stressed, this is because this time period looks very close to the theoretical steady state associated to the class saving model, with s_K close to g/r, and s_L close to 0.

 The first thing to notice is that the 1820-1913 period was a time when the gap r-g was particularly large, first because g was very low, but also because r was unusually high.
-Generally speaking, factor shares appear to have been fairly stable in France over the past two centuries, with a capital share usually around 30% (see Figure 10).
-However the capital share during the 19^{th} century (30%-40%) was apparently somewhat higher than during the 20^{th} century (20%-30%).
-Dividing capital shares by aggregate wealth-income ratios, we get average rates of returns to private wealth r_t of about 5%-6% in 1820-1913, much larger than the growth rate, which on average was only 1.0% at that time (see Table 2).
+Generally speaking, factor shares appear to have been fairly stable in France over the past two centuries, with a capital share usually around 30% (see Figure X).
+However the capital share during the nineteenth century (30-40%) was apparently somewhat higher than during the twentieth century (20-30%).
+Dividing capital shares by aggregate wealth-income ratios, we get average rates of returns to private wealth r_t of about 5-6% in 1820-1913, much larger than the growth rate, which on average was only 1.0% at that time (see Table II).

 We run several simulations.
 If we assume uniform saving rates, then we under-predict somewhat the aggregate evolution of inheritance.
-Most importantly, we predict an age-wealth profile in 1900-1910 that is flat after age 60 (or even slightly declining after age 70), while the observed profile is steeply increasing, including for the very old.
+Most important, we predict an age-wealth profile in 1900-1910 that is flat after age 60 (or even slightly declining after age 70), whereas the observed profile is steeply increasing, including for the very old.
 This has a limited impact on the aggregate μ_t and b{yt} ratios, because at that time few people died after age 70.
 But this is an important part of the observed data.
-This shows that uniform saving is an inadequate description of actual savings behaviour at that time.
-If we assume that all savings came from capital income, which implies $s_K \approx 25\%-30\%$ and $s_L \approx 0\%$ (instead of $s=s_K=s_L\approx 8\%-10\%$), then we can predict adequately both the evolution of the inheritance-income ratio b{yt} and the evolution of the age-wealth profiles $w_t(a)$.
+This shows that uniform saving is an inadequate description of actual savings behavior at that time.
+If we assume that all savings came from capital income, which implies $s_K \approx 25-30\%$ and $s_L \approx 0\%$ (instead of $s = s_K = s_L \approx 8-10\%$), then we can predict adequately both the evolution of the inheritance-income ratio b{yt} and the evolution of the age-wealth profiles $w_t(a)$.